 The film has nevertheless been a massive hit since its theatre release in China.
 Thousands of mainland Chinese travelled to Hong Kong to watch the uncut version, helping make it the most popular Chinese language film of the past year.

-used when complaining to SARFT.
+to have used when complaining to SARFT.
 He was angry that SARFT allowed the film to be shown at all, even with the requested cuts.
-He was disgusted that Tang's character, a member of a resistance group during the Japanese occupation, warns and ultimately saves a
+He was disgusted that Tang's character, a member of a resistance group during the Japanese occupation, warns and

-show promiscuous acts, rape, prostitution, sexual intercourse, sexual perversity, masturbation and male-female sexual organs and other private parts .
-SARFT reassured the powerful official by issuing an internal instruction to China's television
+products that show promiscuous acts, rape, prostitution, sexual intercourse, sexual perversity, masturbation and male-female sexual organs and other private parts .
+SARFT reassured the powerful official by issuing an internal instruction

 Tang'sHong Kong-based agent tells The Australian that she is not answering questions about the issue.
 She appears to be hoping the storm will blow over.

 But Zhao Guo-jun, director of China Law Watch Centre, a legal affairs non-government organisation based in Beijing, says: We are pursuing this case because it highlights what we see as a cultural blockade, which restricts artistic creativity